RicCampbell/FAIR4RS_repos_dois/episodes/citation.md

 :::::::::::::::::::::::::::::::::::::: questions

-- I can site/people can site my code?
+- I can cite/people can cite my code?
 - What do you want people to access if it's cited?
 - How do I cite code?